 I am currently the Interim Associate Vice President for Academic Affairs and Chief Diversity Officer at Quinnipiac University.
 I am also a tenure-track assistant professor of sociology in the Department of Sociology, Criminal Justice, and Anthropology.
 I earned my Ph.D. in Sociology, M.A. in Sociology, and M.S. in Cultural Foundations of Education from Syracuse University.
 I earned a B.A. in Psychology from Hartwick College.

 I regularly teach Introduction to Sociology, Sociology of Race, Sociology of Education, and Sociology of Hip-Hop Culture.
-I hope to introduce additional exciting sociology courses in the very near future.
-I have research interests in urban education, visual sociology, youth culture, hip-hop culture, qualitative methods, and youth critical media literacy.
-I believe in the practice of public sociology and plan to ensure that most of my research projects are in partnership with local communities.
+I have also taught Social Research Methods and Sociology through Film.
+I have research interests in urban education, prisoner reentry, visual sociology, youth culture, hip-hop culture, qualitative methods, international program development, and youth critical media literacy.
+I am an applied sociologist and I ensure most of my research projects are in partnership with local communities.

 Ph.D., Sociology, Syracuse University